What to take with you (and more helpful info) for beginners.

 Paying for hostels: By comparison France, Austria, Switzerland and Norway are really pricey, particularly accommodation.
 The ‘auberges de jeunesses’ (youth hostels) are the cheapest.
 If they are part of the Hostel International chain, think about getting a discount card which you can buy at the hostel.
 The ‘randonnee’ I walked in France was divided into stages but, in my experience, there were no cheap places to stay at the ends of those stages, not for backpackers.
 The price for hostels in Estonia are similar to Spain.

-Make sure you reseacrh in advance if you intend to stay in a hostel or hotels in France and Norway.
+- Make sure you research in advance if you intend to stay in a hostel or hotels in France and Norway.

 3. Something to carry your important things in